 The Foundations of the Semantics-Pragmatics Distinction

 The distinction between semantics and pragmatics is rooted in ideas about how communication works.
-When someone uses words to communicate, we might be tempted to assume that the meaning of what they say can be recovered by carefully paring each word or phrase and then reconstructing the relationship between these terms by attending to the grammar and punctuation that connects them.
+When someone uses words to communicate, we might be tempted to assume that the meaning of what they say can be recovered by carefully parsing each word or phrase and then reconstructing the relationship between these terms by attending to the grammar and punctuation that connects them.
 In other words, we might think that semantics can do all the work of interpretation.
 But that would be a mistake, because it would ignore the roles of intention and context in the production of meaning.

 One important role of context stems from the fact that words and phrases in a natural language such as English are pervasively ambiguous: they have more than one meaning or sense.
 So, the word “bank” in a statute might represent a financial institution or the land abutting a river.
 If we tried to interpret the statute without taking context into account, we might not be able to discover which sense of “bank” was intended.
 Fortunately, readers of statutes do consider context.
 So, if the statute is the Clean Water Act, it would be likely that “bank” meant the land abutting a river, but if the statute was the Banking Act of 1933, it would be almost certain that “bank” meant a financial institution.

 Another important role of context and intention stems from the fact that written texts (and oral utterances) are rarely (if ever) fully explicit.
 Putting it another way, much of the content of what we say and write is implicit.
-Consider the following simply example:
+Consider the following simple example:

 Jack and Jill are married.